andrs/codility/README.md

 # codility for Programmers

-example solution for codilyty problem
+example solution for codility problem